cnpem/ssc-cdi/docs/source/index.rst

 Welcome to ssc-cdi's documentation!
 ###################################

-Sirius Scientific Computing Group codes for Coherent Diffractive Imaging.
+Sirius Scientific Computing (ssc) Group codes for Coherent Diffractive Imaging.

 The **ssc-cdi** package currently performs Ptycography and Ptycho-tomography reconstructions.

+Some examples are provided to ease the initial use.
+Enjoy!

 **Authors and acknowledgments**